R05921078/botrun-chat/README.md

 The `layout` prop determines the alignment of messages within the chat interface.
 If set to `"default"`, all messages are aligned to the left.
 When set to `"chat"`, messages from the user (`self`) are aligned to the right, while messages from others are aligned to the left.
 The default value for this prop is `"default"`.

+### `speedySpeech` (`boolean`, optional)

+The `speedySpeech` prop allows you to enhance the visual feedback of the speech-to-text functionality.
+When set to `true`, it changes the microphone icon to include a lightning symbol, indicating a "speedy" mode.
+The default value of this prop is `false`.

 ## License

 This project is licensed under the MIT License.